2nd New Zealand Division: Italian Campaign

-Following the Axis surrender in Tunisia the 2nd New Zealand Division was withdrawn to refit and therefore took no part in the Allied invasion of Sicily.
+Following the Axis surrender in Tunisia the division was withdrawn to refit and therefore took no part in the Allied invasion of Sicily.
 The refit included the conversion of the 4th Infantry Brigade into the 4th Armoured Brigade.
 The division returned to battle in the Italian Campaign in late 1943, rejoining the Eighth Army.
 The division came into the front line in November and took part in the advance across the Sangro at the end of the month.
 During December the division was involved in very heavy fighting during the Moro River Campaign at Orsogna.
 By the end of the year the deteriorating winter weather made movement of even tracked vehicles impossible except on metaled roads and severely impeded vital close air support operations.
 This, together with the failure to capture Orsogna led the Allies to call off the Adriatic coast offensive until spring brought better conditions in the skies and under foot.

+In response to complaints from the troops, the New Zealand government extended a three month furlough to those in the Mediterranean who had been in service longest with the result that about 6,000 of the most experienced troops of the 2nd New Zealand Expeditionary Force returned to New Zealand including about a third of the division.
+The mood of those was not improved by the break from Italy.
+They found a large number of fighting-fit men were exempt from conscription due to being classed as in essential occupations.
+Wages had also risen in response to the lack of labour in the market so the differential from a soldiers pay was even higher.
+In the resulting Furlough Mutiny many refused to return to Italy; between exemptions granted and desertions about 13% of those furloughed returned, leaving the division depleted of experienced troops.
+Although news of the mutiny was suppressed, the soldiers remaining in Italy were well aware of the situation leading to a drop in morale.